Our largest medium-consistency pump

 In March 2013, ANDRITZ got the order to deliver six pumps for conveying medium-consistency pulp at a capacity of 4,400 admt/d.
 The new pulp line will feed a new washer which is designed for 7% consistency.
-For this capacity and this consistency, very large pumps are needed – actually the largest medium-consistency pumps worldwide.
+For this capacity and this consistency, very large pumps are needed – actually the largest medium-consistency pumps ANDRITZ has built so far.
 Generally, ANDRITZ medium-consistency pumps can convey stock with consistencies of up to 16%, if the subsequent equipment supports that.

 One reason why ANDRITZ received this order was the short delivery time of only 4 ½ months.
 Manufacturing was so fast that there was also time for a full range test at the ANDRITZ pump test center in Graz.
 There an efficiency of 74% (BOP) at a consistency of 8% was reached, which is far above the industry average and the best efficiency ever achieved with a medium-consistency pump.
 The maximum efficiency obtained in a commercially available system so far was below 70%.
 The pump runs extremely smoothly with the characteristic curve not showing any discontinuity.
 It was also tested at a consistency of 12%, then reaching a capacity of 2,000 m³/h, which is equivalent to 7,200 admt/d.